DODO: Discrete OCR Diffusion Models: Experiments

 \subsection{DODO}

 We instantiate our proposed framework as \textbf{DODO} (\underline{D}iscrete \underline{O}CR \underline{D}iffusion M\underline{o}dels), built upon the Qwen2.5-VL-3B architecture~\citep{qwen25vl}.
 We train DODO on \texttt{olmOCR-mix-1025}~\citep{olmocr}, a large-scale OCR dataset comprising approximately 270K document-text pairs derived from PDFs.
 The dataset covers diverse document types, including academic papers, books, reports, and web pages, with text extracted using a combination of PDF parsing and OCR pipelines.
-Other implementation details are deferred to \cref{app:implementation}.
 While block-based diffusion has previously been explored for text-only models~\cite{blockdiffusion, wu2025fast}, we are the first to adapt this paradigm to the multimodal domain.
-Specifically, to assess the trade-off between context visibility and inference speed, we instantiate our block-based training with two attention variants (visualized in \cref{fig:attention_masks}):

-\paragraph{DODO.} This variant utilizes full bidirectional attention across the entire sequence.
-As a result, while the tokens of committed blocks remain fixed, their hidden representations are recomputed from scratch during each forward pass.
-This enables the prefix representations to attend to the current active block, meaning their features dynamically adapt to the new context within the current pass.
-This allows for maximal information flow but requires processing the full sequence at every step, as the prefix representations are not static and thus cannot be cached.

-\paragraph{DODO \textit{fast}.} This variant is optimized for throughput by enforcing a \emph{block-causal} attention mask: tokens within the active block $x^{(b)}$ attend bidirectionally to one another and to all previous blocks $x^{(<b)}$, but attention from previous blocks to the current one is masked.
+DODO employs a \emph{block-causal} attention mask: tokens within the active block $x^{(b)}$ attend bidirectionally to one another and to all previous blocks $x^{(<b)}$, but attention from previous blocks to the current one is masked.
 This strict causality ensures that the representations of the committed prefix remain fixed, enabling the use of an exact Key-Value (KV) cache.
 Consequently, only the active block needs to be computed at each step, resulting in significant speedups.
+Furthermore, unlike autoregressive models, the diffusion framework also permits full bidirectional attention across blocks, which we show in \cref{sec:standard_vs_block} can further improve accuracy by enabling larger effective block sizes.